 What Time Do You Need To Arrive

-If you want court 1 tickets, just add 2/3 hours onto the times above.
+If you want court one tickets, add 2/3 hours onto the times above.
 And the same again for Court 2 and 3.
-Ground passes are in plentiful supply but I'd recommend arriving at about 6am on the day of play and you'll be queuing a while for them (you may miss the start of the play).
-You could even camp overnight for a grounds pass, just arrive in the middle of the night and you'll likely get into the grounds before play starts.
+Ground passes are in plentiful supply, but I'd recommend arriving at about 6 am on the day of play, and you'll be queuing a while for them (you may miss the start of the play).
+You could even camp overnight for a grounds pass, arrive in the middle of the night and you'll likely get into the grounds before play starts.

-Alongside the queue the AELTC also release a limited number of tickets on Ticketmaster, there's usually 2 opportunities to buy for each day of play – returns that can be repurchased and a small amount kept back for general sale.
+Alongside the queue the AELTC also release a limited number of tickets on Ticketmaster, there are usually two opportunities to buy for each day of play – returns that can be repurchased, and a small amount kept back for general sale.
 They go on sale the day before play.

 Resale tickets are tickets that are resold when ticket holders leave Wimbledon early.
 Anyone leaving before the end of play is requested to place their tickets in the red boxes provided or have their tickets scanned on exit from the Grounds.
 They will be re-sold inside the Grounds, not before 15:00, from the kiosk to the north of Court 18 near the top of St Mary’s Walk.
 So you will need to be inside the grounds to stand a chance of getting one which requires a grounds pass.

-You'll see plenty of touts around the tube entrances at Southfields and Wimbledon but with the advent of online ticketing, they don't seem to have the quantity or quality of tickets they once had.
-In fact, most of them are looking to buy spares to move on themselves.
+You'll see plenty of touts around the tube entrances at Southfields and Wimbledon, but with the advent of online ticketing, they don't seem to have the quantity or quality of tickets they once had.
+Most of them are looking to buy spares to move on themselves.

 Generally, I'd say if you live relatively close to Wimbledon, and have the cash then, by all means, turn up and see if you can buy from a tout but don't travel from afar with your hopes pinned on securing tickets from one.

-Naturally be wary of things that sound too good to be true or obvious scams but in my experience, most touts aren't out to rip people off or supply fraudulent tickets.
-Wimbledon state they have an anti-tout policy but from what I've seen it's not heavily policed.
-There's, of course, a chance that if you buy a ticket from a tout you may be refused seen as though all non-debenture tickets are non-transferable but it really boils down to your appetite for risk (or desire to see Federer play 😉 )
+Naturally, be wary of things that sound too good to be true or obvious scams, but in my experience, most touts aren't out to rip people off or supply fraudulent tickets.
+Wimbledon state they have an anti-tout policy, but from what I've seen, it's not heavily policed.
+There's, of course, a chance that if you buy a ticket from a tout, you may be refused seen as though all non-debenture tickets are non-transferable, but it boils down to your appetite for risk (or desire to see Federer play 😉 )

-A Wimbledon Debenture is basically 5-year ticket.
-A customer can purchase a debenture ticket and in return receive one ticket for every day of the Wimbledon Championships every year for 5 years.
+A Wimbledon Debenture is the 5-year ticket.
+A customer can purchase a debenture ticket and in return receive one ticket for every day of the Wimbledon Championships every year for five years.

-Whilst lots of holders pass the tickets to family and friends, many debenture holders opt to sell their tickets on days they won't attend.
-Some choose to use some of the specialist sites like Wimbledon Debenture Holders that connect buyers and sellers whilst others will use other marketplaces.
+While lots of holders pass the tickets to family and friends, many debenture holders opt to sell their tickets on days they won't attend.
+Some choose to use some of the specialist sites like Wimbledon Debenture Holders that connect buyers and sellers while others will use other marketplaces.

 The AELTC works with two official hospitality partners for Wimbledon: Keith Prowse and SportsWorld.
-As I understand they must bulk buy a number of Debenture Seats and then repackage them into a hospitality offering.
+As I understand they must bulk buy several Debenture Seats and then repackage them into a hospitality offering.

 The tickets are available to anyone from the UK and most overseas markets – the UK, Americas, Europe, Australasia.
 And usually contain something like the following service: